1 Introduction

 1.2.4 –Interconnected Opportunities

-The themes and drivers provide a useful organizing principle, and they are deeply interconnected.
+The science themes and drivers above provide a useful organizing principle, and they are deeply interconnected.
 For example, studies of cosmic evolution provide critical information not only about dark energy and inflation, but also about light relic particles in the early universe, dark matter, and the scale of the neutrino masses.
 Complementary measurements obtained across science drivers provide a powerful tool for testing paradigms.

 It is perhaps not surprising that a common thread across many drivers is the need for more powerful accelerators.
 Future studies of neutrinos and charged lepton flavor violation would likely need higher-intensity neutrino, muon, and proton beams.
 Revealing the secrets of the Higgs boson, characterizing WIMP dark matter, and searching for direct evidence of new particles ultimately requires access to the electroweak scale provided by a collider with pCM energy of 10 TeV.